 Sick, Vacation, Personal, Family Medical Leave

-Sick leave is earned each per pay period for 19 pay periods totaling 10 days a year.
+Sick leave is earned each pay period totaling 15 days a year.
+Employees that work less than 12 months a year will receive pro-rated amounts of sick leave.
 Sick leave credits are cumulative.
 There is no cap on the amount of sick leave you may carry.
 Sick leave credits can be paid out only upon retirement.
 This is at a 20% rate.
 An automatic 7.5 hours is assigned to a Sick Bank unless HR is notified by October 30 each year.

-On January 1st of each year, faculty hired on or after July 1, 2012, receives 15 hours of personal leave.
-Faculty hired before July 1, 2012, receives 22 1/2 hours of personal leave.
+On January 1st of each year, Non-Unit Professionals hired after July 1, 2017, receives 30 hours of personal leave.
+Non-Unit Professionals hired as of July 1, 2017, receives 37 ½ hours of personal leave.
+Employees that work less than 12 months a year will receive pro-rated amounts of personal leave.
 This leave must be used during the calendar year it is granted.
 Any personal leave not used by December 31st will be forfeited.